TEST 2: Testing The DPFE EGR Flow Signal

 - With the vacuum pump still connected to the EGR valve.

-- Attach the RED lead of the multimeter (using an appropriate tool) to the wire labeled with the number 1 in the image viewer that corresponds to the type of DPFE sensor installed on your vehicle.
+- Attach the red multimeter test lead (using an appropriate tool) to the wire labeled with the number 1 in the image viewer that corresponds to the type of DPFE sensor installed on your vehicle.

-- Connect the BLACK lead of the multimeter to a good ground point on the engine or to the battery negative terminal.
+- Connect the black multimeter test lead to a good Ground point on the engine or to the battery negative terminal.

 - Select Volts DC on your multimeter.

 - Have an assistant crank up the car (or truck).